toomuchdesign/re-reselect/README.md

 const selectorB = state => state.b;

 const cachedSelector = createCachedSelector(
-  // Set up your Reselect selector as normal:

-  // reselect inputSelectors:
+  // Declare "inputSelectors" and "resultFunc" like a normal reselect selector:

+  // inputSelectors
   selectorA,
   selectorB,
   (state, someArg) => someArg,

-  // reselect resultFunc:
+  // resultFunc
   (A, B, someArg) => expensiveComputation(A, B, someArg) )(
   /*
-   * Now it comes the re-reselect caching step: "resolverFunction".
+   * Now it comes re-reselect caching step: "resolverFunction".
    *
-   * resolverFunction takes the same arguments
+   * "resolverFunction" takes the same arguments
-   * as the final generated selector and returns a "cacheKey" value.
+   * as the final generated selector and returns a "cacheKey".
    *
-   * "cacheKey" values identify a single reselect selector instance stored in the cache (1:1) *
+   * "cacheKey" identify a single reselect selector instance stored in cache (1:1) *
-   * "cacheKey" values type are by default string/number
-   * but can be any value depending on the cache implementation (see further).
+   * The same reselect selector instance will be used
+   * for computing data for the same "cacheKey" (1:1).
    *
-   * A single reselect selector instance will be responsible
-   * for computing data for a single "cacheKey" (1:1).
-   *
-   * In this example the second argument of the selector is used as "cacheKey".
+   * In this example the second selector's argument is used as "cacheKey".
    */
   (state, someArg) => someArg
 );

-// Now you are ready to call/expose the cached selector like a normal selector:
+// Now you are ready to call the cached selector like a normal selector:

 /*
  * Call selector with "foo" and with "bar":
- * 2 different selectors are created, called and cached behind the scenes.
+ * 2 reselect selectors are created, called and cached behind the scenes.
- * The selectors return their computed result.
+ * Selectors return their computed result.
  */
 const fooResult = cachedSelector(state, 'foo');
 const barResult = cachedSelector(state, 'bar');

 /*
  * Call selector with "foo" again:
- * "foo" hits the cache, now: the selector cached under "foo" key
+ * "foo" hits the cache, now: the selector cached under "foo" cacheKey
- * is retrieved, called again and the result is returned.
+ * is retrieved, called again and result is returned.
  */
 const fooResultAgain = cachedSelector(state, 'foo');

 /*
  * Note that fooResult === fooResultAgain.
- * The cache was not invalidated by "cachedSelector(state, 'bar')" call */
+ * Cache was not invalidated by "cachedSelector(state, 'bar')" call */
 ```